Bride of the Regiment: Critical reception

 The quality and beauty of the Technicolor photography was universally praised.
 One reviewer proclaimed that it was "one of the most thrilling and at the same time pictorially beautiful picture that has reached the screen for a long time.
 The color is clear, brilliant and remarkable for its depth, giving an illusion of third dimension."
 Another reviewer noted the "beautiful indoor shots and the brilliance of its parade of costumes."

 Mordaunt Hall of The New York Times observed, "The dialogue here may be suited to an operetta on the stage, but it is scarcely suited to scenes in a picture ...
 As one witnesses the scenes being unfurled, it seems as though the actors were enjoying this film so much they did not care whether audiences found it entertaining or not."

-Preservation status
+Preservation

-The only known surviving fragment is a 20 second long clip found in 2023.
-The large amount of Pre-Code content, which raised alarm even before the Code began to be enforced (in 1934) may have contributed to the film's disappearance as this would have made the film unacceptable for Associated Artists Productions in 1958 when a number of early Technicolor features were transferred to black and white film.
+The only known surviving fragment is a 20-second-long clip found in 2023.
+The large amount of Pre-Code content, which raised alarm even before the Code began to be enforced in 1934, may have contributed to the film's disappearance.
+The film would have been unacceptable for re-release by Associated Artists Productions in 1958 when a number of early Technicolor features were transferred to black-and-white film.
 The soundtrack, which was recorded on Vitaphone disks, survives intact.